|An Interview with

 Jim Grob, 1125 Greenwood Blvd.
 SW, Issaquah, WA 98027.

-Blossoms of Silence (66 minutes, DVD or video $20, CD or audio $6 - plus $2 shipping) by Jim Grob is a video on his life and reflections on the relationship between contemplation and enlightenment.
+Blossoms of Silence (66 minutes, $20, audio $6 - plus $2 shipping) by Jim Grob is a video on his life and reflections on the relationship between contemplation and enlightenment.